mcadamme/FieldHz_Pop_Genomics/Reanalysis_01.11.2020.md

 ## Parental strains used for linkage analysis

 Summary statistics and distributions of 7 day larval weights for the strains used as grandparents for linkage analysis crosses.
-The Benzon strain was used as the susceptible strain (dark grey) and a field-collected population from MD was used as the resistant strain.
-Panel A shows the distributions of weights on a diagnostic dose of a diet with BC0805 (Cry1Ab) leaf tissue incorporation.
+A population acquired from Benzon Laboratories was used as the susceptible strain (dark grey) and a field-collected population from MD was used as the resistant strain (light grey).
+Panel A shows the distributions of weights on a diagnostic dose of a diet containing BC0805 (Cry1Ab) leaf tissue.
 Panel B shows the distributions of weights on Obsession II (Cry1A.105+Cry2Ab2) leaf tissue.

 ``` r
 F0_growth %>%